Welcome to Southwell Medical Centre

 a partnership between our patients and the professionals involved in your care.

 As a Training Practice we often have trainee GPs working with us.
-They are fully qualified Drs who is now training with us to specialise as a GP.
+They are fully qualified Drs who are now training with us to specialise as a GP.

 Our current trainees are Dr M Seth and Dr J Mabbott.